 Men’s emotions (aggressive behaviour) and emotional needs (sex) are easy for a woman to understand.
 Men are much less aware of women’s emotional needs.
 Women’s reward is caring for those they love.
 Sex provides a woman with a means of rewarding a man.
 Women use the conscious sexual behaviours of being willing to provide male turn-ons by the way they present themselves, by what they say and how they behave.

 Women are relatively passive during sexual activity.
 They dislike genital display and manipulation.
-Sex is not an activity women are typically motivated to initiate.
-Most women engage in sexuality activity only as a response to male sex drive.
+Sex is not an activity that women are typically motivated to initiate.
+Most women engage in sexual activity only as a response to a man’s initiative.
 Women are essentially on the defensive.
-They have to respond to men’s sexual initiative to explore their bodies.
+They only need to allow a man’s instinctive desire to explore their bodies.

 Women boast about orgasm for a number of reasons.
 Firstly they enjoy the attention they get.
 They enjoy the feeling of superiority from intimidating other women.
 Women are also often selling sexual services including sex therapy where a male view of sex is used to sell supposed knowledge of techniques.
 Women rarely provide any explicit details and they never talk of erotic turn-ons.
 They typically provide sexual come-ons if selling sex.

 The evidence for female responsiveness comes, not from one woman’s orgasm claims, but from the behaviour of women in the general population.
 For example, some women claim to be aroused by porn but they never refer to explicit turn-ons.
 Any visual portrayals of genitals are censored in every society because all women (at some level) are disgusted by the erotic stimuli that men enjoy.
 But if women were aroused by porn then they would also generate demand for male strip-bars and male lap-dancing bars.
 They would heckle and cat-call men in the street.
 Women don’t do this because men are much more willing.
 It is men who need to chase women.